thestudiojq/thermostat-controller/README.md

 # Thermostat Controller

-Thermostat Controller is an iphone app that lets you view data from and control your Venstar thermostat locally.
+Thermostat Controller is an iPhone app that lets you view data from and control your Venstar thermostat locally.

 It's available in the App Store here: